 Despite its downsides, the open office plan is still valued by many leaders.
 For instance, Salemi said the setup is appropriate from a financial perspective, which is a common reason employers choose it over others.

 "Put as many people together as possible and see where organic conversations and brainstorming sessions occur," Salemi said.

 However, it certainly has its issues – and they're worth factoring into your decision.
 [Read related article: Which Type of Office Should Your Business Run?]

 "Each organization … needs to think long and hard about whether [an open office] works with their culture and what they hope to achieve before committing to it," said Schoeder.
 "It's a commitment of more than just construction costs.
 Whatever is in your culture will be amplified by taking down the walls."

 There's much controversy regarding the workplace of the future, with many workplace experts predicting an end to open offices, and others claiming it will remain the preferred (and most affordable) option.
-There's no way to know for sure; but if the workforce does shift its preferred office plan, it will be for good reason.
+There's no way to know for sure, but if the workforce does shift its preferred office plan, it will likely be for good reason.